Ribbon cutting opens new Gross-Wen Technologies headquarters

-Gross-Wen Technologies, Inc. (GWT) celebrated the opening of its new Slater office with a Dec.
-10 ribbon cutting ceremony and open house.
+Gross-Wen Technologies, Inc. (GWT) celebrated the opening of its new Slater office earlier this month with a ribbon cutting ceremony and open house.

 The recently renovated space, located at 404 Main St. in Slater, will function as company headquarters for GWT’s 12 full-time and three part-time employees.
 GWT also holds office space at the Iowa State University Research Park.